Chapter 12 — Register Contracts

 call MON_PRINT_CHAR

-AZM cannot see inside ROM. .asmi is how you teach the analyzer what the external routine does — the same in / out / clobbers vocabulary as ;! blocks, stored in a separate file you can share across projects (MON3, platform ROM tables, emulator integration).
+AZM cannot see inside ROM. .asmi is how you teach the analyzer what the external routine does — the same in / out / clobbers vocabulary as .routine blocks, stored in a separate file you can share across projects (MON3, platform ROM tables, emulator integration).

 If a project calls many system routines, one .asmi file holds all declarations.
 Update it when platform documentation changes; source files stay unchanged.

-Book 3 Chapter 7 revisits .include and library layout; the external boundary story lives here in Book 1.
+Book 2 Chapter 7 revisits .include and library layout; the external boundary story lives here in Book 1.

 A worked example: annotating find_max and count_above